Benefits of Headless CMS vs a Traditional CMS

-For example, if a marketing department wishes to create a new series of product mini-sites, they can go straight into the CMS and start creating immediately without having to wait for developers to build CMS-based templates.
+For example, suppose a marketing department wishes to create a new series of product mini-sites.
+In that case, they can go straight into the CMS and start creating immediately without having to wait for developers to build CMS-based templates.

 Your up-front cost is diminished as well because you can start with smaller solutions and then build your way up versus starting with one BIG install.
 It’s best to start small and then scale up as you need to.

 5. Headless CMS is more scalable

 Since the back-end and front-end are separated, if the back-end CMS platform has any performance issues or needs maintenance, it won’t create any downtime to your website or compromise its performance.
 Your hosting options are unlimited with a headless CMS and deployment environments as well.

 6. Headless CMS is easier to learn and use

 Many will agree that the biggest benefit of a headless CMS is how easy and fast it is to manage your content.
 The CMS implementation is cleaner, meaning the CMS tool is purely for storing content and isn’t cluttered with “stuff” that’s irrelevant to business users and other resources.

 7. Headless CMS is evergreen (always up to date)